 3 The Acts Amendment (Student Guilds and Associations) Act 1983 s.
 7 reads as follows:

-“

 7. Transitional — ineligibility for membership of the Guild

 (1) Notwithstanding section 28(2) of the principal Act as substituted by section 4(a) of this Act, the following persons and classes of persons shall not be eligible for any form of membership of the Guild, that is to say —